 Option 1: Long Range UHF, with 18 x UHF Elements! (this option has an up to 100 mile line of sight UHF range, but less than 35 mile VHF range so is great for most, because the digital stations have moved largely (if not all) to UHF or only moderate VHF range is necessary in most areas since the analog to digital shift.
 Choose this option if your area only has UHF stations and/or easy to pick-up stronger VHF stations only).

 Option 2: Long Range on "BOTH" UHF and VHF (18 x UHF elements plus 12 x VHF elEments)!
-Option 2 features the same up to 100 mile UHF line of sight range as option 1 above, but VHF is also upgraded to long range too (up to 80 mile VHF high range) via our patented long range VHF upgrade kit).
+Option 2 features the same up to 100 mile UHF line of sight range as option 1 above, but VHF is also heavily upgraded to long range too (up to 80 mile VHF high range) via our patented long range VHF upgrade kit).

 *Note: If you're unsure if you need only moderate VHF or long range VHF performance in your area, as a general rule, Option 2 is recommended for most rural areas, but also some urban areas too such as in the West Coast & Northeast parts of the USA, and for most areas in the USA that have hilly or mountainous terrain in the way, as VHF is more commonplace in these areas).

-Don't be duped by tiny 12 inch antennas advertising as 150 and 200 mile range, those small antennas typically have a fraction of that.
+Don't be duped by tiny 12 inch antennas advertising as 150 and 250 mile range, those small antennas have only a fraction of that.
 Ask any antenna engineer, antenna gain is directly proportional to both the amount of tuned elements for its designed frequency and its size (like a telescope, long length allows it to focus the signal stronger).
 A small antenna with only 5 elements will have less antenna gain than a longer antenna with twice as many elements for example.
 Our option 1 has 18 x UHF elements and is 44 inches long (option 2 is approx 60 inches long and has both 18 x UHF elements and 12 x VHF elements.